The Identify API is only available to Business plan customers.

 user_id can take the form of email addresses, so if your database primary key for users is their email address this can be used as a user_id.
 This should be used only as a last resort.
 If a user’s primary key in your database exists other than an email, you should use that.

 Because email addresses can usually change, if their email address is updated, Hotjar will treat that user as a totally different user.
-This would prevent you from using Visitor Lookup on the older email address, which may be in breach of your privacy requirements.
+This would prevent you from using User Lookup on the older email address, which may be in breach of your privacy requirements.

 Examples of passing User Attributes to Hotjar